Portrait

 “Freedom of research is a precious commodity”

-Rahele Tavakoly came to Stuttgart from Iran in February 2024.
-In her home country, the doctor of nutritional science was severely restricted in her freedom to conduct research.
-With support from the Humboldt Foundation, she is now working at the Robert Bosch Center for Integrative Medicine and Health, investigating the influence of dietary patterns on diseases such as depression.
+Last year, nutritionist Dr. Rahele Tavakoly came to Germany from Iran with funding from the Alexander von Humboldt Foundation.
+At the Robert Bosch Center for Integrative Medicine and Health, the young researcher is investigating the influence of dietary patterns on illnesses such as depression.

-“We share ideas, data, and insights and look at problems from different angles.
-That helps us all move forward.”
+“We share ideas, data, and insights and look at research topics from different angles.
+That moves us all forward.”

-Is this really the case in practice, in people's everyday lives?
-Rahele Tavakoly is trying to find out and scientifically test it.
-Her own everyday life is currently dominated by reading, statistical analysis, and discussions with colleagues.
+Is that really the case in practice, in people's everyday lives?
+Rahele Tavakoly is trying to find out.
+Her own everyday life is currently dominated by reading papers, statistical analysis, and scientific discussions with colleagues.
 The Iranian researcher finds the interdisciplinary spirit at the Bosch Health Campus in Stuttgart enriching.
-“We share ideas, data, and insights and look at problems from different angles.
+“We share ideas, data, and insights and look at research topics from different angles.
 That helps us all move forward.”
-She missed this kind of intensive teamwork and the motivation it brings in Iran.
+She says she missed such intensive teamwork and the motivation it brings in her previous jobs.

 Curious about the German healthcare system

-The Philipp Schwartz Initiative grant is for two years.
-Rahel Tavakoly would like to stay in Germany longer.
+The Alexander von Humboldt Foundation grant is for two years.
+Rahele Tavakoly would like to stay in Germany longer.
 “Freedom of research is a valuable asset that is just as highly valued here as the work of women and young scientists,” she says.
 She would like to learn more about the German healthcare system and continue her academic work and career so that she can lead research projects and support young scientists in the future.

 The 39-year-old likes German culture and the way people interact with each other.
 When she is not busy learning German, Rahele Tavakoly visits festivals and exhibitions in Stuttgart and the surrounding area, goes out into nature, or socializes with her colleagues.
-She is curious, also when it comes to cuisine.
-“Local food is always part of a region's culture.
-No matter where I am, I always try everything,” says the researcher.
-In Swabia, she is particularly fond of “Maultaschen” (filled pasta cases) and sausages.
-‘It's not the healthiest food,’ admits the nutrition expert, ‘but it's really delicious.’
+She is also curious about the local cuisine.
+"Local food is always part of a region's culture.
+No matter where I am, I always like to try the local food,“ says the researcher.
+In Germany, she is impressed by the variety of vegetarian dishes offered on food menus.
+But in Swabia, she is particularly fond of Maultaschen and sausages. ”It's not the healthiest food,“ admits the nutrition expert, ”but it's really delicious."
 Enjoyment also plays an important role in nutrition and quality of life – just like the freedom to make decisions, educate oneself, and conduct research.